kornha/parliament/README.md

 TheParliament.app (to be released shortly) is a commercial hosted and deployed implementation of Parliament.
 For investment information and other queries, please email <a href="mailto:contact@theparliament.app">contact@theparliament.app</a>.

 ## Socials
-- **Discord**: Parliament currently supports an official [Discord server](https://discord.gg/HhdBKsK9Pq).
+- **Discord**: Parliament currently an official [Discord server](https://discord.gg/HhdBKsK9Pq).
+Join the Discord to ask questions.
+- **GitHub**: Parliament supports and official [GitHub](https://github.com/kornha/parliament) (the page you're reading now).
+You can create issues and feature requests in the repo.
 - **X, Reddit, IG, Tiktok and Others**: No current accounts, but these will be created in the near future.

 # Development

 ![Instructions Coming Soon](https://img.shields.io/badge/status-instructions%20coming%20soon-green)

+### Commitment to Zero Political Evangelism
+Parliament is an apolitical project, and due to the sensitive nature of the information Parliament presents, it is reasonable to think that political actors may wish to get involved.
+Parliament requires all contributors to abide by a `Commitment to Zero Political Evangelism`.
+Anyone in violation of this will be banned from the project.
+Expect this to be clarified as we develop further.

+You should **not** participate if you are a political activist looking to push a political agenda.
+Parliament is apolitical, and will always be.

 ## Why Participate?

 > You believe in our mission.

 There are serious quality issues with current news.
 It is often misleading, decontextualized, or even fake.
 Parliament is an apolitical solution to this problem.
 If, and only if, this mission is for you, only then do we recommend you contribute.

-You should **not** participate if you are a political activist looking to push a political agenda.
-Parliament is apolitical, and will always be.

 ### Shared ownership